Prosper67/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr -d 'cC' 	remove all letters from input rev 	reverse input cut -d : -f 1,6 /etc/passwd | sort	display all users and their home directories
+tr -d 'cC' 	remove all letters from input rev 	reverse input cut -d : -f 1,6 /etc/passwd | sort	display all users and their home directories find .-empty -printf "%f\n" find all empty files and directories in the current directory and sub-directories